ODIM-Project/ODIM/docs/README.md

 ## Remote BMC accounts and roles

 Resource Aggregator for ODIM exposes `RemoteAccountService` APIs to manage BMC accounts and roles.
-You can:

-- View, create, update and delete an individual BMC server account
-- View a collection of BMC server accounts
-- View individual and collection of BMC server roles

 **Supported APIs**: